vickneee/web-development-studies/studies/Nodejs Learning Diary /worksheet.md

 I learned about code testing for the first time, and I feel like I need to understand it better.
 I also introduced myself to the Pug Template engine and Azure deployment for the first time, but right now, I don't think I need to learn more about them.

 ### Specific Interesting Points:
-I found REST APIs, securing REST APIs (Hashing, salting), and testing particularly interesting.
+I found REST APIs, securing REST APIs, and testing particularly interesting.
 Also, MongoDB is my favourite.

 ### Questions Arising:
 I faced the SQL and Node.js part with the problem that my macOS computer could not be able to download the PostgresSQL server and GUI.
 I tried it many times.
 I tried even different versions (16, 15, and 14).
 I picked up my other macOS, and the issue was still there.
 It was frustrating, and I decided to use MySQL, which is familiar to me.
 I believe it should not be a problem.
 It was still challenging, but at least things worked out.
 It took me more than one day.
 Finally, I got a good understanding of my code and even connected my MySQL database to the WebStorm IDE.
 I will try to download PostgresSQL maybe later again.